-- 1. When using trenchless construction, the Utility Operator must: - a) agree the construction technique with the Corridor Manager, taking into account the design requirement and site constraints; and - b) use plans, locators and trial excavations as appropriate to locate existing Utility Structures in the same way as for excavation methods. - 2.
+- 1. When using trenchless construction, the Utility Operator must: - a) agree the construction technique with the Corridor Manager, taking into account the design requirement and site constraints; - b) use plans, locators and trial excavations as appropriate to locate existing Utility Structures in the same way as for excavation methods; and - c) exercise special care to ensure that other Utility Structures (including underground Utility Structures) located in (or under) the Work Site are not damaged. - 2.
 The Utility Operator must use trenchless construction in State highways and Main Roads, particularly in the Carriageway, unless it can demonstrate that this is not reasonable or practicable.